projectcontour/contour/design/routing-design.md

 ## Delegation

+Contour's delegation model is now akin to file inclusion.
+Consider programming languages that support an `#include` or `import` syntax as part of prepossessing their source code.
+As the language's compiler or interpreter is processing the source code and encounters an include style syntax it branches to the file being included and processes it as if it's contents were in line in the parent document.

+Compare this to the way Contour builds its DAG.
+For each IngressRoute record Contour consults each route that has delegated to it, if it encounters a `includes:` key, Contour appends the contents to the delegate IngressRoute record.

-The working model for delegation is DNS.
-As the owner of a DNS domain, for example `.com`, I _delegate_ to another nameserver the responsibility for handing the subdomain `vmware.com`.
-Any nameserver can hold a record for `heptio.com`, but without the linkage from the parent `.com` TLD, its information is unreachable and non authoritative.
+Additionally, Contour's delegation model follows how DNS is implemented.
+As the owner of a DNS domain, for example `.io`, I _delegate_ to another nameserver the responsibility for handing the subdomain `projectcontour.io`.
+Any nameserver can hold a record for `projectcontour.io`, but without the linkage from the parent `.io` TLD, its information is unreachable and non authoritative.
+Delegation can be applied to many different fields, not just vhost.

 Each _root_ of a DAG starts at a virtual host, which describes properties such as the fully qualified name of the virtual host, TLS configuration, and possibly global access list details.
 The vertices of a graph do not contain virtual host information.
 Instead they are reachable from a root only by delegation.
 This permits the _owner_ of an ingress root to both delegate the authority to publish a service on a portion of the route space inside a virtual host, and to further delegate authority to publish and delegate.